BugBusterSWE/userManual/chapters/databaseManagement.md

 ##Database details
 A click on the **Details** button of a database will redirect you to the configuration page of the database.
 Here you can view the details of the configuration.
 ![](../img/DBdata.png)
 In this page you can also edit the configuration or delete the database (see the next two sections).
-Please take note that the remotion of a database from MaaS will not affect the original database.
+Please take note that the deletion of a database from MaaS will not affect the original database.

 ##Update database
 A click on the **UPDATE DATABASE** (1) will redirect you to the edit page.